 Eligibility for PME is assessed using a points-based system, where applicants must have obtained 10 qualifying points before they can present.
-Points are awarded to a combination of academic qualifications (a minimum of 4 points from a single, degree-level qualification or above) and relevant professional experience (a minimum of 2 points, with 1 accrued per year of full-time relevant work at a supervisory or managerial level).
+Points are awarded to a combination of academic qualification (a degree-level qualification scoring at least 4 ICF points is required) and relevant professional experience (where 1 point is awarded per year of full-time relevant work at a supervisory or managerial level).

-Associate members have up to 10 years to complete PME from the point of joining but are recommended to start preparing for PME as soon as possible after joining.
+Associate members of the Institute have up to 10 years to complete PME from the point of joining but are recommended to start preparing for PME as soon as possible after joining.